By Matt Scuffham

 He said those concerns grew in 2012 when Co-op assessed the "economics of the business that we were acquiring and the cost of integrating that business into our business".

 Tootell said those issues culminated in him recommending Co-op pull out of the transaction in April 2013 because it did not have the required capital strength.
-He added that executives at parent Co-operative Group had also harboured doubts.
+He added that executives at parent Co-operative Group (CWSGR.UL) had also harbored doubts.

 "There wasn't unanimous approval at all times.
-There were quite rightly questions about the viability of the deal," Tootell told MPs on the committee.
+There were quite rightly questions about the viability of the deal," Tootell told lawmakers on the committee.

-The committee is examining why the deal was pursued prior to Britain's financial regulator identifying a 1.5 billion pound capital shortfall at Co-op Bank earlier this year.
+The committee is examining why the deal was pursued prior to Britain's financial regulator identifying a 1.5 billion pound ($2.4 billion) capital shortfall at Co-op Bank earlier this year.

 Tootell provoked criticism from committee members for his insistence that Co-op Bank's capital position was strong at the end of 2012.